Birth date: May 18, 1920

 May 13, 1981 - Pope John Paul II is shot by Turkish gunman Mehmet Ali Agca in Saint Peter’s Square.
 He is wounded in the abdomen, arm and hand.
 Two others are wounded as well.
 Vatican Secretary of State Agostino Cardinal Casaroli takes over as temporary head of the Roman Catholic Church.

-January 27, 1983 - The Pope meets with Ali Agca at Rebibbia Prison.
+December 27, 1983 - The pope meets with Ali Agca at Rebibbia Prison.

 January 10, 1984 - The United States re-establishes full diplomatic relations with the Vatican.